chewzzz1014/sql-basics/notes/postgreSQL/postgresql_command.md

 - INT
 - VARCHAR(length): Specify max length
 - serial: make the column an INT with NOT NULL constraint, and automatically increment the integer when a new row is added.
+- numeric(4, 1): 4 digits,where 1 digit is behind the decimal (1 decimal place).

 ## SQL ( always end with ; )